 - Maine Mammal Tracks

 Large coyotes (50+ pounds) have been reported in Maine, but they are uncommon.
 Any canid 50 pounds or greater may be a wolf, wolf-hybrid, or domestic dog.
 Maine law protects all wildlife from hunting or trapping when there is not a specific hunting or trapping season for the species.
 It is also illegal to indiscriminately shoot domestic dogs or wolf-hybrids.
-We have documented several wolves and wolf hybrids over the last 20 years in Maine.
+We have documented several wolf-like animals in Maine.
 In most cases, we believe these animals were released from captivity.
 However, wild wolves have been trapped in southern Quebec and it would have been possible for these animals to travel into Maine.
 Please use care in identifying any large canids you encounter.
 If you suspect you have a canine in a trap that is over 4.5 ft. in length (tip of nose to tip of tail) and is over 50 pounds, contact MDIFW before dispatching the animal.

 Cougars have been extirpated from much of their historic range in eastern North America.
 The last cougar killed in Maine was in Somerset County on the Maine/ Quebec border in 1938.
 More recently, a 3-year-old male cougar from the Black Hills of South Dakota was struck and killed by a vehicle in Milford, Connecticut in 2011 (a distance of >2,000 km).
-Cougars have been sporadically documented in eastern Canada from known mortalities (3 cougars) or DNA (17 cougars) in Quebec from 1992- 2011.
+Cougars have been sporadically documented in eastern Canada including 3 known cougar mortalities in Quebec from 1992-2002.
 The Department receives possible cougar sightings each year, but most lack physical evidence.
 If you see a cougar or other evidence of a cougar (e.g., tracks, scat), take photos and contact a regional wildlife biologist.